 The encoder portion of the network is comprised of sequential convolutional layers to compress the

-spatial features of the model realizations into a latent parameterization zm, given by zm = Enc(m).
+spatial features of the subsurface realizations into a latent parameterization zm, given by zm = Enc(m).
 In their

 compressed representation, these features represent the salient characteristics of the geologic distributions.